diskuto/diskuto-api/docs/crypto.md

 information, the server can verify that the request comes from the user, or someone working on their behalf (who has not modified the original content).

-FeoBlog uses [NaCl] signing keys, which are encoded as base58 strings in URLs.
+Diskuto uses [NaCl] signing keys, which are encoded as base58 strings in URLs.

 [data]: ./data_format.md
 [NaCl]: https://en.wikipedia.org/wiki/NaCl_(software)